Stanko/Stanko.github.io/_posts/2017-01-18-react-router-subfolder-on-server.md

   SEARCH: `${ publicPath }search`,
   ABOUT: `${ publicPath }about`,
 };

+// Then you can use them like this
+// <Route exact path={ routeCodes.ABOUT } component={ About } />
 ```

+### Setting up `.htaccess` file

-Once uplodaded to the server any route but root one will return 404 error.
+Once uplodaded to the server any route (but root `/`) will return 404 error.
-For example, in you try to open `http://yourserver.com/path/to/subfolder/about`,
+For example, if you try to open `http://yourserver.com/path/to/subfolder/about`,
 server will look for file (or folder) named `about` in the app subfolder.
-As it doesn't exist, it will just fail.
+As it doesn't exist, it will fail with 404.

-You'll need to add simple `.htaccess` file,
+You'll need to add a simple `.htaccess` file,
 in order to tell the server to fallback to our `index.html` file.
 This is the same configuration we would use if the application was on the server root,
 just with a different absolute path to our index file.